ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 #### Creating New Templates

-To make something a template, right click on it in the Hierarchy and choose “**Create New Template From This**”.
-Choose a name for your template, and you’ll then notice the color of the text in the Hierarchy change to green.
+To make something a template, right click on it in the Hierarchy and choose "**Create New Template From This**".
+Choose a name for your template, and you'll then notice the color of the text in the Hierarchy change to green.

 ![Create New Template](../../img/EditorManual/Art/CreateNewTEmplate.png "image_tooltip"){: .center}

 #### Publishing a Template to Community Content

-Now that you’ve made a template for yourself, let’s share it with the world!
+Now that you've made a template for yourself, let's share it with the world!

 Navigate to the template you wish to publish within Project Content.
-Right click it, and select “**Publish to Community Content**”.
+Right click it, and select "**Publish to Community Content**".
 It may prompt you to save, and then a window will open for filling out more details of your template.

 ![Publish](../../img/EditorManual/Art/publishToCC.png "image_tooltip"){: .center}

 ![Publish Dialog Box](../../img/EditorManual/Art/PublishtoCCBox.png "image_tooltip"){: .center}

 In this window, you can name your template and give it a description.
 Make sure to check the box **Is Public** for other players to find it.
-When you’re ready, click “**Review & Publish**”.
+When you're ready, click "**Review & Publish**".
 Confirm that everything looks right, and click Publish.
 Now other users can find and search for your template on Community Content!

 #### Updating and Republishing Templates